 - 1.1.
-Standard Financial Package: Students are guaranteed five years of support, contingent upon satisfactory progress toward the degree.
+Standard Financial Package: Students are guaranteed six years of support, contingent upon satisfactory progress toward the degree.
 Further details about the funding package, which is granted by GSAS, not the department, can be found here.
-The standard funding package includes: - Two years (the first and fifth) of full fellowship funding with no teaching obligations. - Three years of teaching in the department.
-As of Fall 2021 the normal load is 1-1. - A summer stipend.
+The standard funding package includes: - Two years (the first and fifth) of full fellowship funding with no teaching obligations.
+Students may elect to take the second fellowship year during their sixth year instead. - Four years of teaching in the department.
+The normal teaching load is 1-1. - A stipend for each summer after the first through fifth years.
+No stipend is given for the summer after the sixth year, or any subsequent year if the student remains in the program beyond that point.

-Some students may receive additional support through some sources, like the Interdisciplinary Doctoral Fellowship.
+Some students may receive additional support from extra-departmental sources.